alantrinh/fishsticks-chess/README.md

 Presenting my final project at the Spiced Academy Data Science bootcamp

-`npm install` and then `npm start` to start front-end server and 'npm start-api` to start api server
+`npm install` and then `npm start` to start front-end server and `npm start-api` to start api server

 ## The approach